 You need your ESN to activate, modify or track your satellite radio account.
-When in satellite radio mode, you can view this number by pressing $\bf SIRIUS$ and memory preset 1 at the same time, or tuning to channel 0.
-To access your ESN, press the bottom left corner of the touchscreen, then $\bf SIRIUS > Options$.
+When in satellite radio mode, you can view this number by pressing SIRIUS and memory preset 1 at the same time.
+To access your ESN, press the bottom left corner of the touchscreen, then SIRIUS > Options.